StratoTrack APRS Transmitter

 - Sensor suite – the StratoTrack has a temperature sensor for studying the upper atmosphere as well as a voltage sensor for monitoring battery health.

-After you place your order, we will program your callsign, requested SSID, and transmit period into your StratoTrack (using the settings you input above) before it ships so that it is ready to fly right out of the box.
+After you place your order, we will program your callsign and requested SSID before it ships so that it is ready to fly right out of the box.
 If you want to order multiple StratoTracks with separate SSIDs, simply add each StratoTrack to your shopping cart one at a time with the appropriate settings selected for each unit.

 While you're waiting for your StratoTrack to arrive in the mail, you can download the user guide here.